datadotworld/dw-mws-connector/README.md

 1. [Create a dataset](https://data.world/create-a-dataset) on data.world
 2. You will need your own [Heroku](https://www.heroku.com) account
 3. Deploy to Heroku by pressing the fancy-looking button above
     * This integration allows you to save all of the reports into one dataset or to multiple datasets.
 For the latter, take a look at the [Storing Reports to Multiple Datasets](#storing-reports-in-multiple-datasets) section.
     * `App name` is optional as one will be automatically assigned, but we recommend something descriptive
     * Take a look at the [Config Vars](#config-vars) section for more details on the individual configuration variables
     * The initial deployment will take a couple of minutes as it's pulling your historical data
 4. Once deployment is done, click on 'Manage App' to go to the app's 'Overview' page
 5. Under 'Installed add-ons', click on 'Heroku Scheduler'
 6. Add a new job.
-The command to use is 'update_reports'.
+The command to use is `update_reports`.
     * Note that times are in UTC.
-Use a timezone converter if you would like it to run at a specific local time
+Use a timezone converter if you would like it to run at a specific local time.

 The following job is scheduled to run daily at 8 AM CDT:
 ![Daily Job](assets/scheduler-daily-job.png)